huridocs/uwazi-documentation/admin-docs/glossary-of-terms.md

 # Glossary of Terms

-- **API** stands for application programming interface.
-It allows one program to request data from another.

 - **Connection** - A word that is sometimes used to describe a **Relationship**, which is a feature that allows entities to be connected to one another.

 - **Cookies** are bits of information shared by the websites you visit and stored on your computer’s hard drive.
 They help improve your web browsing experience as they "remember" your preferences from previous visits.